 Cancellation Timing & Communication

 It’s difficult to predict the weather and we don’t like to cancel if we think there’s a chance we won’t have to.
 However, we do make every effort to notify parents and players through GroupMe at least 2 hours before training.
 If we don’t send a message, it means training is not cancelled (yet).
+Keep in mind that nothing is ever mandatory, and as a parent you retain the right to do what you think is best for the health and safety of your child.

 We don’t cancel training lightly — we train in the rain and we don’t complain — but we do cancel in these situations: